Cursor Cmd-K Inline Edit Spinner Never Returns: Fix It

 5. Network proxy or firewall is buffering the response

-Corporate proxies that buffer entire responses before forwarding will hold the stream until completion or timeout, making the popup look hung even when the request is actually in flight.
+Cmd-K streams its diff.
+Corporate proxies that buffer an entire response before forwarding will hold the stream until completion or timeout, making the popup look hung even when the request is in flight.

 6. Cursor account hit a rate limit silently

-If you blew through your fast-request quota mid-session, some Cursor versions queue without surfacing the wait.
+If you exhausted your fast-request quota mid-session, the call can queue without surfacing the wait.
 The popup looks hung; it is actually waiting in line.

 Before you start